Joy-less/Holo/README.md

 Cat.say(message = "meow")
 ```

-### Extension Methods
+### Extensions

-Extension methods are methods that refer to another object.
+Extensions are methods and variables that attach to another object.
 When calling a method, extension methods take priority over normal methods.
 ```
 var Extensions := {
   sub Cat.say(message)
     # ...
   end
+  var Cat.loudness = 10
 }
 include Extensions
 Cat.say("nyan")
+log Cat.loudness
 ```

 ### Type Annotations

-Type annotations are treated as methods, which are called every time they are used.
+Type annotations can be added after a colon (`:`).

 This allows you to pass them as variables:
 ```